semitendou/digiskills/README.md

 ---

-## 🪴 Acknowledgements

-This project was started as part of Summer Chen’s ongoing work in **digital literacy and online safety**, supported by guidance from **HYP Academy**.
-Special thanks to all mentors, testers, and early supporters who helped bring this initiative to life.

----

-© 2025 Digital Skills for All.
+© 2026 Digital Skills for All.
 All rights reserved.